0xAtelerix/docs/challenge.md

 * Increase attack surface and systemic risk (as demonstrated by numerous bridge exploits)
 * Obscure the origin and provenance of assets, complicating composability

-### {Alt — reduce and move into section below --> potentially keep but move to a conclusion/intro type area} A challenge demanding a response

-The cumulative result of liquidity fragmentation and architectural silos is a dApp landscape that is functionally disjointed, operationally constrained, and increasingly dependent on centralized intermediaries.

-At its core, this fragmented environment:

-* Undermines price discovery by dispersing liquidity across isolated ecosystems with no unified market clearing
-* Obstructs composability — the foundational principle of DeFi, where applications should be able to interoperate seamlessly like Lego bricks
-* Reintroduces traditional finance inefficiencies, with privileged access to liquidity, offchain coordination, and market segmentation

-This whitepaper presents Pelogas, a solution that addresses the root causes that create these concrete limitations:

-#### 1. Complex infrastructure for developers

-Building across multiple chains demands proficiency in heterogeneous technology stacks, security models, and consensus mechanisms.
-Developers must integrate and maintain bridges, oracles, relayers, and manage disjointed settlement environments.
-This infrastructure burden siphons resources away from innovation, product development, and user experience, locking teams into endless low-level plumbing work.

-#### 2. High friction cross-chain execution

-Today’s cross-chain tools are slow, brittle, and non-composable.
-Atomic, trust-minimized transactions across chains are virtually impossible.
-As a result:

-* Arbitrage is inefficient or infeasible
-* Real-time portfolio rebalancing is impractical

-Cross-protocol trades must rely on centralized intermediaries or take on significant delay and risk.

-3. Scalability and security trade-offs

-Monolithic chains suffer from congestion and high fees.
-While Layer 2s alleviate throughput and cost issues, they introduce new composability barriers and security assumptions.
-Protocol designers must compromise between:

-* Scalability (via rollups or app-specific chains)
-* Security (via settlement and consensus complexity)
-* Composability (sacrificed across execution layers)

-There is no simple path to scalable, secure, and interoperable DeFi in the current design paradigm.

-4. Onboarding Real-World Assets (RWA)

-Bringing real-world assets onchain requires hybrid settlement models that respect offchain legal structures while interacting with onchain liquidity.
-Current platforms cannot:

-* Atomically settle both tokenized assets and fiat cash legs
-* Enforce permissioned execution within a decentralized context
-* Support real-time liquidation for asset-backed loans at scale
-* {end}

-These constraints hinder meaningful adoption of institutional capital and limit the design space for compliant, high-value dApps.

-### A challenge demanding a solution
+## A challenge demanding a solution

 The stark reality is that today's DeFi architecture is neither fully composable, nor scalable, nor sovereign.
 Fragmentation in both execution environments and liquidity pools has stalled the promise of open finance and limited the scope of innovation to what is possible within isolated, siloed ecosystems.

-**To enable a scalable and interoperable future, we must deploy a common abstraction layer that decouples application logic from protocol-specific state mechanics,** much like cross-platform mobile frameworks did for iOS and Android.
+To enable a scalable and interoperable future, we must deploy a common abstraction layer that decouples application logic from protocol-specific state mechanics, much like cross-platform mobile frameworks did for iOS and Android.
 Without this, developer productivity, composability, and cross-chain innovation will remain bottlenecked by the constraints of individual consensus and state models.

-### Conclusion

-The future of decentralized systems depends on shared execution layers, unified liquidity environments, and native cross-domain composability.
-There is an urgent need for infrastructure that enables dApps to operate, at scale, across environments as seamlessly as they do within them today.
+As decentralized ecosystems continue to expand across heterogeneous chains and execution environments, the cost of fragmentation becomes structural and systemic.
+A once-cohesive vision for finance as a globally composable, trustless system has fractured into a constellation of isolated platforms, each requiring bespoke logic, fragmented liquidity, and dependence on weakly trusted infrastructure.

+The end state is clear: a dApp landscape that is functionally disjointed, operationally brittle, and increasingly reliant on centralized intermediaries to sustain basic functionality.

+At its core, this fragmentation imposes critical limitations:

+- Price discovery is undermined, as liquidity is dispersed across ecosystems with no unified market-clearing layer.

+- Composability is obstructed, erasing one of DeFi’s most powerful design primitives: modular, interoperable applications.

+- TradFi inefficiencies re-emerge — privileged access to liquidity, off-chain negotiations, and market segmentation reappear under a decentralized façade.

+These barriers are not just technical inconveniences — they are fundamental blockers to scale, security, and the full realization of open finance.
+These constraints hinder meaningful adoption of institutional capital and limit the design space for compliant, high-value dApps.

+Without decoupling dApp business logic from infrastructure and establishing seamless liquidity coordination, DeFi will mirror the centralized paradigms it set out to replace.

-To address the issues inherent to architectural fragmentation and liquidity silos, Pelagos presents a unified execution and liquidity environment that reimagines how decentralized applications are developed, composed, and deployed across ecosystems.
+To address these issues, Pelagos presents an abstraction layer that provides a unified execution and liquidity environment that reimagines how decentralized applications are developed, composed, and deployed across ecosystems.